Disappearance of Lisa Dorrian: Media coverage and speculation

-In the summer of 2005, reports began to appear in the media that individuals involved in local drug trafficking were somehow involved in Dorrian's disappearance.
-In May 2005, a newspaper claimed that the chief suspects in her murder were two brothers who were alleged to be involved in drug dealing around east Belfast.
-Also in May 2005, BBC News published an article with allegations that Dorrian had previously been harassed by two men who she owed money to for drugs, along with another claim that she was storing £20,000 in cash on behalf of another individual at her flat in Bangor.
-In July 2005, the Herald Scotland published an article with allegations that Dorrian had earlier stolen £200 worth of amphetamine powder from a drug dealers' stash in Ballywalter on the day she disappeared.
+In the summer of 2005, reports began to appear in the media suggesting that individuals involved in local drug trafficking were connected in some way to Dorrian's disappearance.
+In May 2005, a newspaper claimed that the chief suspects in her murder were two brothers who were alleged to be involved in drug dealing in east Belfast.
+Also in May, BBC News reported allegations that Dorrian had previously been harassed by two men to whom she owed money for drugs, and that she had been storing £20,000 in cash on behalf of another individual at her flat in Bangor.
+In July 2005, The Herald published claims that Dorrian had stolen £200 worth of amphetamine powder from a drug dealer's stash in Ballywalter on the day she disappeared.

-A July 2005 The Guardian newspaper claimed that Dorrian, after stepping outside to receive a phone call, had been lured from the caravan party to a house in Ballyhalbert around 5am on the morning she disappeared.
-Once inside the property, she was allegedly interrogated about missing drugs and money by two men, who then subjected her to a physical assault.
-Dorrian's captors are then supposed to have driven her against her will to a house in Holywood on the outskirts of Belfast, where another punishment beating took place that ultimately resulted in her death.
-Upon realising they had accidentally killed Dorrian, the two men hurriedly disposed of her dead body in a forest somewhere in north County Down.
+In July 2005, The Guardian reported an allegation that, after stepping outside to take a phone call, Dorrian had been lured from the caravan party to a house in Ballyhalbert at around 5 am on the morning she disappeared.
+Once inside, she was said to have been interrogated by two men about missing drugs and money, and subjected to a physical assault.
+According to the report, she was then driven against her will to a house in Holywood, where a further punishment beating allegedly resulted in her death.
+The men were then said to have disposed of her body in a forest in north County Down.

-In August 2005, PSNI officers searched a boat near Portaferry belonging to 22-year-old Mark Smyth, after receiving information that Dorrian's body may have been dumped at sea.
-On board, the officers recovered 1,200 Ecstasy tablets, cannabis and half a kilogram of amphetamine powder.
-At a subsequent hearing at Belfast High Court, it was revealed that the haul had an estimated street value of £30,000 and that another drugs seizure in south Belfast worth £17,000 was found to have Smyth's fingerprints on the packaging.
-Smyth, who had previously admitted giving Dorrian a lift to Ballyhalbert the day before she disappeared and who some media outlets described as the main person of interest in Dorrian's murder, was later sentenced to four years in prison after admitting possession of a controlled drug with intent to supply.
-In February 2006, graffiti naming Smyth as the person who killed Dorrian appeared around Belfast.
-Smyth consistently denied being involved in Dorrian's disappearance, asserting that mobile phone forensics proved he was in Bangor on the night in question, and in 2014 he undertook a voluntary lie detector test in an effort to prove his innocence.
+In August 2005, PSNI officers searched a boat near Portaferry belonging to 22‑year‑old Mark Smyth after receiving information that Dorrian's body might have been dumped at sea.
+On board, officers recovered 1,200 ecstasy tablets, cannabis, and half a kilogram of amphetamine powder.
+At a subsequent hearing at Belfast High Court, it was stated that the haul had an estimated street value of £30,000, and that another drugs seizure in south Belfast worth £17,000 bore Smyth's fingerprints on the packaging.
+Smyth, who had previously admitted giving Dorrian a lift to Ballyhalbert the day before she disappeared and who some media outlets described as a main person of interest in the case, was later sentenced to four years in prison after admitting possession of a controlled drug with intent to supply.
+In February 2006, graffiti naming Smyth as Dorrian's killer appeared around Belfast.
+Smyth consistently denied involvement, asserting that mobile-phone forensics placed him in Bangor on the night in question, and in 2014 he undertook a voluntary lie-detector test in an effort to prove his innocence.